About Idiosyncratic Ruby

 - Learn how to impress your co-workers with obscure Ruby tricks

 - Get a lot of tables comparing things and telling you what to use

-For example: A comprehensive overview of Ruby's standard library
+For example: A comprehensive overview of Ruby's errors

 - Learn about lesser-known Ruby command-line options